-Figure 12: Measured underwater noise spectra in a 1/3-octave band for various wind speeds and power production.
-Also shown are the hearing thresholds for harbor porpoise and harbor seal (Betke, 2004).
+Figure 14: Measured underwater noise spectra in a 1/3-octave band for various wind speeds and power production.
+Also shown are the hearing thresholds for harbor porpoise and harbor seal.
+(Betke, 2004)

-Figure 13: Probability density function for wind speed in the waters just south of Block Island.
+Figure 15: Probability density function for wind speed in the waters just south of Block Island.
 The Weibull pdf has a k-value of 2.05 and mean wind speed of 9.3 m/s.

-Figure 14: Calculated source level for a single wind turbine for various wind speeds from 3.5 to 12 m/s.
+Figure 16: Calculated source level for a single wind turbine for various wind speeds from 3.5, and 4 to 25 m/s in steps of 1 m/s.
+Noise source levels for wind speeds from 12-25 m/s are the same.

-Figure 14 shows the interpolated source levels from a single 1.5 MW wind turbine for various wind speeds from 3.5 to 12 m/s.
-Using the levels in Figure 14, we are now able to calculate the additional noise from wind turbines in the noise budget originally presented in Figure 7.
-Figure 15 was developed by Robert Kenney and Kathleen Vigness Raposa for the Ocean SAMP study and shows the relative abundance of the northern right whale in the region south of New England.
+Figure 16 shows the interpolated source levels from a single 1.5 MW wind turbine for various wind speeds from 3.5 to 25 m/s as interpolated from the Betke data in Figure 14.
+The levels for 12 to 25 m/s are the same.
+Using the levels in Figure 16, we are now able to calculate the additional noise from wind turbines in the noise budget originally presented in Figure 9.
+One final assumption needed is a location to determine the noise budget.

+To find a reasonable location for the noise budget, we refer to the work of Robert Kenny and Kathleen Vigness Raposa.
+Figure 17 was developed by Kenney Vigness Raposa for the Ocean SAMP study using all available sources of information on the occurrence (Kenney & Vigness Raposa, 2010) and shows the relative abundance of the North Atlantic right whale in the region south of New England.
 Within the Ocean SAMP region, the principal areas of northern right whale habitat are south of Block Island.
 We therefore computed the noise budget for a location 10 km south of the proposed experimental wind turbines near Block Island, in the area of high relative abundance of the northern right whale.
-The effect of the additional noise from the 8 wind turbines located near Block Island is shown in Figure 16 where the wind turbine noise is predicted to contribute 424 $pW/m^2$ or 88 dB re 1 μPa.
-The additional noise from the wind turbines is significantly less than noise from shipping, wind and rain.
+Propagation conditions were calculated using the sediment parameters estimated in our sea test.
+We assume that eight turbines will be in operation oriented east to west on a line 3 nm directly south of Block Island.
+We assume that the noise conditions at this location were the same as the data collected on the PAL.
+We also assume that the turbines are operating at the highest possible power setting for the wind conditions.
+The effect of the additional noise from these 8 wind turbines located near Block Island is shown in Figure 18 where the wind turbine noise is predicted to contribute 424 pW/m2 or 88 dB re 1 μ Pa2 in a 1/3-octave band.
+The noise from the eight turbines is combined together incoherently.
+The additional noise from the wind turbines is significantly less than noise from shipping, wind and rain for the period covered by these measurements (5 weeks in October and November, 2008).
 Also, the wind turbine noise is, on average, approximately the same as the biological noise in the budget.